nithu0115/amazon-vpc-cni-k8s/README.md

 Valid Values: `stdout` or a file path

+Specifies where to write the logging output of L-IPamD.
+Either to stdout or to override the default file.

+---

+`AWS_VPC_K8S_PLUGIN_LOG_FILE`

+Type: String

+Default: Unset

+Valid Values: `stdout` or a file path

-Specifies where to write the logging output.
+Specifies where to write the logging output for CNI plugin.
 Either to stdout or to override the default file.

 ---